phosphor-icons/flutter/README.md

 ## Example App

-You could see all the widgets with the example app.
+You could see all the icons within the example app.

 ### Installing